Shrink partition on Windows Server 2008 R2

 - C drive occupied all disk space while installing Operating System.

-Generally speaking, there are two kinds of tools: Windows native Disk Management and third-party partition software.
-There is built-in Shrink Volume functionality in Server 2008 Disk Management, which can shrink C drive and any data volumes safely and quickly.
-However, because of some limitations you still need 3rd-party software to shrink disk drive.
-In this article, I’ll introduce detailed steps to shrink partition in Server 2008 (R2) with both tools.
+To help repartition hard drive, Microsoft added Shrink Volume in Server 2008 built-in Disk Management tool, which can shrink C drive and any data volumes safely and quickly.
+However, because of some limitations you still need 3rd-party software.
+In this article, I’ll introduce how to shrink partition in Windows Server 2008 (R2) with both tools.

-- Right click the partition you want to shrink and click Shrink Volume.
+2. Right click the partition that you want to shrink and click Shrink Volume.

-The benefit of Windows Server 2008 Shrink Volume functionality is easy and fast, in addition, you can shrink C drive and data volumes without rebooting the server.
-Meanwhile, it has some limitations, too.
+Windows Server 2008 Shrink Volume functionality is easy and fast, also able to shrink system partition without rebooting, but as I said above, it has some limitations.

 FAT32 partition can’t be shrank